Workshops and Talks

 I facilitate zine workshops digitally and face to face, as part of Edinburgh Zine Library and on my own.
 As well as facilitating zine making workshops, I also lead training in how to deliver zine workshops.
 You can read more about some of the different workshops I’ve facilitated below.

-I balance my freelance facilitation alongside a full-time PhD, my own artistic practice, and my need for rest.
+I balance my freelance facilitation alongside a part time job, my own artistic practice, and my need for rest.
 As a result I often have more workshop requests than I can say yes to.

 I’m particularly interested in workshops that: